 The study of individuals and societies helps students to critically appreciate the diversity of human culture, attitudes and beliefs.
 Courses in this subject group are important for helping students to recognize that both content and methodology can be debatable and controversial, and for practicing the tolerance of uncertainty.
 The IB's approach to this subject area includes a strong focus on inquiry and investigation.
 Students collect, describe and analyze data; test hypotheses; and learn how to interpret increasingly complex information, including original source material.
 This focus on real-world examples, research and analysis is an essential aspect of the subject group.

 AP Programme (G10-12)

-AP Comparative Government and Politics (Grades 11-12 only -- G10 by application) - 1.0 SS credit
+AP Comparative Government and Politics (next in 2025-26/2027-2028)- 1.0 SS credit